 By maintaining a sense of control and having power over their own creativity, kids can better appreciate story-telling and written communication—and in the meantime, they’ll also become more skilled at both.

-Additionally, many of these fun story starter prompts can be used in stories within a variety of genres—so you can challenge your class to come up with as many different versions as they can!
-When they share their stories with one another at the end, they’ll be amazed by all of the ways a single sentence can be interpreted by different people.
+Many of these fun story starter prompts can be used in stories within a variety of genres – so you can challenge your class to come up with as many different versions as they can.
+When they share their stories in the classroom with their classmates at the end, they’ll be amazed by all of the ways a single sentence can be interpreted by different people.

-Use these story starters for kids to motivate your middle school class to start writing… and to see what fresh ideas they come up with!
+Use these fun story starters and writing ideas for middle school kids to motivate your middle school class to start writing… and to see what fresh ideas they come up with!

 - “I’m not so sure we should go in there…” he said.

 - As they ran across the lawn, it almost felt like they were moving in slow motion.

 - “Eureka!” she shouted.
 “I finally found the solution!”

 - He rounded the corner quickly—and collided headfirst with the new school principal.